Remember going to the movies?

 OK, this is obviously the most expensive thing on our list.
 It’s also one of the only things on our list, as movie night isn’t a terribly complicated endeavor once you have a way to actually watch the movie.
 But consider this an investment, for all the good times you’ll have using it.

 Plus, this one comes with a native resolution of 800 * 480P, 4:3/16:9 adjustable projection screens, a 2000:1 contrast ratio, and a brightness of 4,000 Lumen.
 Don’t know what that means?
-It’s OK because it sounds way more fun than just watching something on a TV or computer screen.
+Neither do we, but it sounds way more fun than watching something on a TV or computer screen.

 Queen-sized flat sheet – $11.47 (Walmart)